 Learn how to draw a great looking Spoon and Fork with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Spoon and Fork.
+By following the simple steps, you too can easily draw a perfect Spoon and Fork.

 "Hey Diddle Diddle